Accessing different higher-order modes with nonlinear modal energy transfer under simple realistic tuning of initial conditions: Nonlinear modal energy transfer

-By varying the offset and the waist, we can observe that figure~\ref{Mode2_offset} highlights the specific case where mode 2 receives the most energy during propagation.
-This beam self-cleaning into mode 2 was achieved by considering a waist of $6\,\micron$ and an offset of $7\,\micron$.
+By varying the offset and the waist, we can observe that figure~\ref{Mode2_offset} highlights the specific case where mode 2 (LP$_{11}$) receives the most energy during propagation.
+This nonlinear modal energy transfer towards mode 2 was achieved with a waist of $6\,\micron$ and an offset of $7\,\micron$ in the $x$-direction.
 However, the optimal offset value actually does not correspond to the position of the maximum amplitude of mode 2.
 One might expect that aiming the input beam at the maximum of one of the lobes of mode 2 would maximize energy coupling into this mode.
 In reality, the offset value that provides the greatest energy gain for mode 2 is higher.
 This is due to the overlap with the fundamental mode.
-Indeed, when the input beam is directed toward one of the lobes of mode 2, the Gaussian beam, being larger than the lobe, does not achieve perfect overlap, resulting in a coupling coefficient less than one.
+Indeed, when the input beam is directed towards one of the lobes of mode 2, the Gaussian beam, being larger than the lobe, does not achieve perfect overlap, resulting in a coupling coefficient less than one.
 Consequently, the remaining energy is distributed among other modes.
 Since the overlap integral with the fundamental mode is greater than that with mode 2, a significant portion of the energy is coupled into the fundamental mode instead of mode 2.

 On the left side of figure~\ref{Mode2_offset}, the energy distribution at the entry of the fiber is depicted.
+The injected pulse was assumed to be noiseless.
 Utilizing a small but nonzero offset results in the energy being primarily distributed among lower-order modes.
 Specifically, approximately $80\,\%$ of the input energy is distributed into modes 1, 2, and 4 (see figure~\ref{CI_Modes}.a).
 These modes, which account for the majority of the energy coupled into the fiber, are also the most likely to interact with one another, as their propagation constants are similar (see figure~\ref{CI_Modes}.b), resulting in small phase detuning.
-This enables energy exchange through intermodal four-wave mixing over a relatively long distance, leading to a net transfer of energy to mode 2, as shown in the right image of figure~\ref{Mode2_offset}.
+This enables energy exchange through IFWM over a relatively long distance, leading to a net transfer of energy to mode 2, as shown in the right image of figure~\ref{Mode2_offset}.
 The outcome is a reshaping, or cleaning, of the transverse profile, revealing the mode 2 profile.